micah686/VnManager/Notes.md

 - [ ] Be able to sort visual novels, and name categories, also being able to create sub categories would be nice.
 Example: sort by translated, or untranslated.
 Then further sort by producer/genre

 ### Cleanup notes:
--NullImageConverter not used
+- NullImageConverter not used
--BindableRichTextBox still exists
+- BindableRichTextBox still exists
--VnMainMODEL has some possible null referenceexceptions -Come back to EfEntity
+- VnMainMODEL has some possible null referenceexceptions
+- Come back to EfEntity
--possibly add a template for the statusbar
+- possibly add a template for the statusbar
--unload other views?
+- unload other views?
--move as many images to svg/xaml, like in StatusBarViewModel -possibly work on cleaning up VnLinks on Binding
+- move as many images to svg/xaml, like in StatusBarViewModel
+- possibly work on cleaning up VnLinks on Binding
--deal with multiple child processes
+- deal with multiple child processes